taylorgehrts/Taylor-s_SVG_Generator/README.md

 Taylor Gehrts

 ## Tests
 The test here are pretty simple and just test whether the shape will be drawn correctly.
 To run the test (after you have installed all dependencies) simply run npm test from the command line while in the appropriate directory.
+The Jest library was used to run the tests.

 ## Questions
 If you have any questions, you can reach out to me via GitHub or E-mail: